esirko/utilities-monitor-dashboard/README.md

 ## 🏗️ Architecture

 There is a React frontend to do web UX stuff, and a Python backend to do pyemvue API and video processing stuff.
-Since this webapp is designed to be used in a single home, credentials to Emporia are stored on the python server and there's no need to be able to switch accounts.
+Since this webapp is designed to be used in a single home, credentials to Emporia are stored on the python server and there's no use case to switch accounts.

+## �🚀 Quick Start

-## � Prerequisites
+### 0. � Prerequisites

 - **Node.js 18+** (for frontend)
 - **Python 3.8+** (for backend)
-- **Emporia Vue Account** - You need an active Emporia Vue account with energy monitoring devices

-## �🚀 Quick Start

 ### 1. Install Dependencies